13 Laundry Tips for Hard-to-Wash Items

 Comforters and Duvet Covers

 A duvet cover will collect most of the dirt and pet hair, so consider washing it weekly on the hottest setting it can tolerate.
+And make sure you know how to put your duvet cover on.
 As for your comforter, follow care label directions.
 If it is machine washable and free of stains and dirt, stick to a six-month wash schedule.
 If it is large, you may need to take it to a laundromat where there are large-capacity washers.
 Otherwise, take it to a dry cleaner.

 Unless jackets are soiled or have a stain, you should wash them at the beginning and end of the season according to the care label instructions.
 If the label is missing or torn, wash on cold.
 For winter jackets, it’s important to check the label as some materials don’t stand up to heat well and can be damaged in the dryer.
 Down-filled jackets may require a special soap or dry cleaning.
 Fasten all zippers and buttons and then turn the jacket inside out before washing.
 Wool jackets should be hand washed or dry-cleaned.